vuejs/docs/src/api/composition-api.md

 - **Injection Reactivity**

-  To retain reactivity between provided and injected values, a ref can be used:
+  To retain reactivity between provided and injected values, we can use a ref:

   ```js
   // in provider